 Apple requires all third-party apps that sync with iCloud (like BusyCal and BusyContacts) to use app-specific passwords - your standard iCloud password will not work.
-An app-specific password is essentially a 19 character long (separated by dashes), custom password generated by Apple that is different than your standard iCloud password.
+An app-specific password is essentially a 16 to 19 characters long, custom password generated by Apple that is different than your standard iCloud password.
 Only Apple's apps (Mail, Calendar and Contacts) can use your standard iCloud password.
 All other apps must use an app-specific password to connect with your iCloud account.

 If you are syncing BusyCal or BusyContacts with iCloud, please follow the instructions below to set up an app-specific password.
 If you are already using an app-specific password in BusyCal or BusyContacts, you can skip the process below.

 Note: If you have already enabled two-factor authentication, you can skip to step 2.

 In order to create an app-specific password for BusyCal and BusyContacts, you must first enable two-factor authentication for your iCloud account.
 Two-factor authentication requires at least one iPhone, iPad, or iPod touch running iOS 9 or later, or a Mac running OS X El Capitan or later.

 To enable two-factor authentication on a Mac:

 - Go to Apple () menu > System Preferences > iCloud > Account Details.

 - Click the Security tab.

 - Click the Turn on Two-Factor Authentication button.